 In the latest employer survey by the National Skills Commission, just 5% of all employers reported that they were recruiting and did not have enough applicants to fill a vacancy.

 While there are pockets of labour shortages in some areas and industries, most people can’t simply abandon their homes (especially if they’re renting) and family supports to move to those places.
 Most employers want experienced or qualified workers, and not everyone can work in the entry-level jobs that are more likely to be available.
 For example, many older people and people with disabilities would not be able to earn a living picking fruit.

 ACOSS is advocating for a permanent and adequate increase to JobSeeker, Youth Allowance, Austudy, Abstudy and the Parenting Payment.

-JobSeeker and other payments should increase by between $185pw and $275pw.
+JobSeeker and other payments should increase by between $185pw (to the pension rate) and $275pw.

 There should be supplementary payments paid to people that reflect need, including an increase to Commonwealth Rent Assistance of 50%.